awslabs/aws-encryption-sdk-specification/framework/kms-keyring.md

   - the [key provider id](structures.md#key-provider-id) is "aws-kms".
   - the [key provider information](structures.md#key-provider-information) is the response `KeyId`.
-    Given a plaintext data key in the [encryption materials](structures.md#encryption-materials), OnEncrypt MUST attempt to encrypt the plaintext data key using each CMK specified in it's [key IDs](#key-ids) list.
+    Given a plaintext data key in the [encryption materials](structures.md#encryption-materials), OnEncrypt MUST attempt to encrypt the plaintext data key using each CMK specified in its [key names](#key-names) list.

 If this keyring's [generator](#generator) is defined and was not used to [generate a data key](#aws-kms-generatedatakey) as described above, OnEncrypt MUST also attempt to encrypt the plaintext data key using the CMK specified by the [generator](#generator).

 To attempt to encrypt the plaintext data key with a particular CMK, OnEncrypt MUST call [AWS KMS Encrypt](#aws-kms-encrypt).

-For each [AWS KMS Encrypt](#aws-kms-encrypt) call, if an AWS region can be extracted from the [Key ID](#key-ids), then the [AWS KMS client](#aws-kms-client) that calls [AWS KMS Encrypt](#aws-kms-encrypt) MUST be the client returned by the [client supplier](#client-supplier) when given that region as input.
+For each [AWS KMS Encrypt](#aws-kms-encrypt) call, if an AWS region can be extracted from the [key name](#key-names), then the
+[AWS KMS client](#aws-kms-client) that calls [AWS KMS Encrypt](#aws-kms-encrypt) MUST be the client returned by the [client supplier](#client-supplier) when given that region as input.
-If an AWS region cannot be extracted from the Key ID then the AWS KMS Keyring MUST input a value denoting an unknown region.
+If an AWS region cannot be extracted from the key name then the AWS KMS Keyring MUST input a value denoting an unknown region.
 If the [client supplier](#client-supplier) does not provide any client for the given region for this [AWS KMS Encrypt](#aws-kms-encrypt) call, OnEncrypt MUST NOT modify the [encryption materials](structures.md#encryption-materials)